|Nutritional Guidelines (per serving)|

 |% Daily Value*|

 |Dietary Fiber 0g||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-If you like this recipe and want to make gourmet meals in a short amount of time, Author Deborah Anderson's book is filled with recipes that are practical, realistic with easy-to-understand instructions and, as the book's title states, made with only five ingredients.
-Chef's notes, tips, options and menus also are included.
-The book features elegant appetizers, salads, entrées, side dishes and desserts.
+If you like this recipe and want to make gourmet meals in a short amount of time, Anderson's book is filled with recipes that are practical, realistic with easy-to-understand instructions and, as the book's title states, made with only five ingredients.
+Chef's notes, tips, options, and menus are also included.
+The book features elegant appetizers, salads, entrées, side dishes, and desserts.

 - 12 tablespoons butter (3/4 cup, room temperature)

 - 1 cup orange juice (freshly squeezed and strained)